nevrome/mobest/docs/types.md

 # Input data types in the mobest R package

-The following section briefly lists the main `mobest` input data types with their constructors.
+The following section briefly lists the main mobest input data types with their constructors.

 ## Basic data types

-`mobest` employs a number of basic [S3 data types](http://adv-r.had.co.nz/S3.html) to formalize the input to almost all of its functions.
-Most of then are tabular and inherit from `tibble::tibble()`.
+mobest employs a number of basic [S3 data types](http://adv-r.had.co.nz/S3.html) to formalize the input to almost all of its functions.
+Most of them are tabular and inherit from `tibble::tibble`.
 The constructors check certain properties to insure input correctness.

 ### Spatial coordinates

-`mobest::create_geopos` creates an object of class `mobest_spatialpositions` which is a `tibble` that represents spatial positions.
-Spatial positions in `mobest` are always 2-dimensional coordinates in a Cartesian space.
-For real world coordinates that means, that they have to be transformed to a projected coordinate system (e.g. with `sf::st_transform`): `mobest` can not be used with longitude and latitude coordinates (also see See {ref}`Projecting the spatial data <basic:projecting the spatial data>`).
+`mobest::create_geopos()` creates an object of class `mobest_spatialpositions` which is a `tibble` that represents spatial positions.
+Spatial positions in mobest are always 2-dimensional coordinates in a Cartesian space.
+For real world coordinates that means, that they have to be transformed to a projected coordinate system (e.g. with `sf::st_transform`): mobest can not be used with longitude and latitude coordinates (also see See {ref}`Projecting the spatial data <basic:projecting the spatial data>`).

 ```r
 mobest::create_geopos(